anteoas/broch/README.md

 ; str gives a more readable string
 (str #broch/quantity[1000 "m"]) ;=> "1000 m"

-; and you can use the provided `nicest` fn to get a "nicer" unit, given some compatible options (str (b/nicest #broch/quantity[1000 "m"] [b/meters b/kilometers])) ;=> "1 km" ; "niceness" is defined to be the unit with the shortest number, ; and it prefers non-ratios when possible as they can be hard to read
+; and you can use the provided `nicest` fn to get a "nicer" unit, given compatible options (str (b/nicest #broch/quantity[1000 "m"] [b/meters b/kilometers])) ;=> "1 km" ; "niceness" is defined to be the unit with the shortest number, ; and it prefers non-ratios when possible as they can be hard to read

 ; Localization is out of scope for broch.
-; A lot of languages use latin unit symbols for SI-units, so you might not need to translate those, ; but you can use `b/num` and `b/symbol` to format and translate however you like, f.ex.:
+; A lot of languages use latin unit symbols for SI-units, so you might not need to translate, ; but you can use `b/num` and `b/symbol` to format and translate however you like, f.ex.:
 (str (format-number language (b/num q)) " "
      (translate-symbol language (b/symbol q)))